DeltaRCM/DeltaMetrics/docs/source/reference/cube/index.rst

-.. api.observation:
+.. api.cube:

 *********************************
-The data Cube
+The Cube
 *********************************

-The package makes available a `Cube` object, which is the central office to all of the other functionality of DeltaMetrics.
-These data cubes can hold any single, or many attributes, for an ``x-y-v`` `ndarray` a value specifies the type of data stored in ``v``. ``v`` could be, lidar scans, overhead photos, grain size maps (DeltaRCM), flow velocity (DeltaRCM), etc.
+The package makes available `Cube` objects, which are the central office to all of the other functionality of DeltaMetrics.

+The cubes keep track of underlying data, which may represent any number of unique variables.
+For example, the :obj:`~deltametrics.cube.DataCube` connects to a set of data in the form of a ``t-x-y`` `ndarray`, and associated metadata defining the array coordinates, type, and data units.
+So, variables in the underlying data might be lidar scans, overhead photos, grain size maps (pyDeltaRCM), or flow velocity records (pyDeltaRCM), etc.

 The functions are defined in ``deltametrics.cube``.